zitadel/terraform-provider-zitadel/docs/index.md

 ### Required

 - `domain` (String) Domain used to connect to the ZITADEL instance
-- `project` (String) ID of the ZITADEL project on your ZITADEL instance, for the audience-scope
 - `token` (String) Path to the file containing credentials to connect to ZITADEL

 ### Optional